Kotlin/kotlin-spec/docs/kotlin.core/coroutines.md

 The implementation of suspending functions on a particular platform is platform-dependent.
 Please refer to the platform documentation for details.

+### Coroutines

+A *coroutine* is a concept similar to a thread of concurrent programming, but representing cooperating multitasking, e.g. the switching between different contexts of execution is done by the coroutines themselves rather than operating system or language virtual machine.
+Coroutines run suspending functions and can only switch contexts at suspension points.

+TODO(Write this)

 ### Coroutine intrinsics

 TODO(Do we need them?)